meggieb/CourseraUCIData/CodeBook.md

 * features_info.txt - Explanation of the 561 metrics captured on each subject
 * features.txt - Labels of the 561 metrics captured on each subject
 * activity_labels.txt - A lookup table for each action the subject performed. (i.e. 1=WALKING, 2=SITTING, etc.)
-* README.txt - Explaination of the data set and how the data was captured
+* README.txt - Explanation of the data set and how the data was captured

-Six of these files were the raw data files: 2 X files, 2 Y files, and 2 subject files.
+The last 6 files were the raw data files (shown below): 2 X files, 2 Y files, and 2 subject files.
 These files are not duplicates - the reason for the 2 of each were that 1 was a training set and the other was a test set.
 They needed to be combined into 1 set.

-In order to combine them into 1 set, first the training data set (X_train.txt,y_train.txt, subject_train.txt) was combined together.
-The X_test data to the y_test data to the subject_test data.
+* X_test.txt - the 561-feature vector of metrics (test data)
-* X_test.txt -
+* y_test.txt - the activity ID being performed (test data)
-* y_test.txt
+* subject_test.txt - the subject performing each activity (test data)
-* subject_test.txt -
+* X_train.txt - the 561-feature vector of metrics (train data)
-* X_train.txt -
+* y_train.txt - the activity ID being performed (train data)
-* y_train.txt
+* subject_train.txt - the subject performing each activity (train data)

-* subject_train.txt -
+Following are the basic steps of how the data was combined - the exact steps of combining will be in the README file in this repo.

-It only gathers the mean and standard deviation values in the data set.
+In order to combine them into 1 set, the training data set was combined first (X_train.txt,y_train.txt, subject_train.txt).
+Then this set was pared down to only capture the mean and standard deviation metrics.
+The train data set had 7,352 rows of 81 variables.
+After the training set was combined, the test set was combined.
+The test data set had 2,947 rows of 81 variables.
+Then both data sets were combined.
+The final data set had 10,299 rows of 81 variables.
+To get to the 180 rows (subject AND activity combinations), the data needed to be melted and casted.
+After the melt and cast, the final tidy dataset was 180 rows by 81 columns.
+Two of the columns were identifiers (1 of the subject, the other of the activity).
+The other 79 were aggregate measures of the dataset (averages of the underlying dataset by subject and activity performed)